-In order to construct a meaningful order of the unsorted verbal data we need an indexing system.
-The development of an efficient indexing system requires two substantial operations: first of all we must determine what a "text" should be, i.e. the text units must be established.
-Such units should be meaningful short sections which form a mental unit, like a spoken record or a short spoken sense unit.
-Secondly, the content-relevant lexical concepts must be identified in each sense unit3.
+In order to construct a meaningful order for the unsorted verbal data we need an indexing system.
+The development of an efficient indexing system requires two substantial operations: first we must determine what a "text" should be, i.e. the text units must be established.
+Such units should be meaningful short sections that form a mental unit, like a spoken record or a short spoken sense unit.
+Secondly, the content-relevant lexical concepts must be identified in each sense unit.